aevizurraga/Interactive-Data-Vis-Fall2020/tutorial5_geographic/README.md

-# Tutorial 5
+# Tutorial 6

 The goals for this tutorial are:

-- To explore GeoJSON data, and how geographical features on our earth translate to projected shapes on an svg.
-- To understand [projections](https://github.com/d3/d3-geo#projections), in conjunction with [d3.geo-path](https://github.com/d3/d3-geo#geoPath), transforms lattitude and longitude space into pixel space.
-- To grasp that d3.js svg maps are as simple as lines and circles, and can be manipulated as such, with stroke, fill, etc.
-- To be exposed to the concept of something updating with every mouse movement -- the early stages of what will later become a tooltip.
+- To introduce [hierarchical](https://github.com/d3/d3-hierarchy) and nested data.
+- To start exploring how d3-layout algorithms can help create complex views.
+- To show how seemingly different views are in their nature structured very similarly (circle pack, icicle, treemap, dendrograms)

 ## Setup + Serve: